diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 It is assumed that you have already licensed each of the BIG-IP devices.
 In this lab you will explore network settings on the BIG-IP.
-You will also configure a default route, internal and external vlans, and finally you will configure Self-IP Addresses and map them to individual VLAN's.
+You will also configure a default route, internal and external vlans, and finally you will configure Self-IP Addresses and map them to individual VLANs.

-Task 1 – Connect to the Win10 Jumphost via RDP and log into the BIG-IP01 by clicking on the **ACCESS** drop down menu within the lab environment.
+Task 1 – Connect to the Windows 10 Jumphost via RDP and log into BIG-IP01.
+Select the **ACCESS** drop down menu under Windows 10 and choose the **RDP** option.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-From the Windows 10 Jumphost using a web browser (Chrome), log into BIG-IP01 (10.1.1.4) system with the below credentials.
+From the Windows 10 Jumphost using a web browser (Chrome), log into BIG-IP01 (https://10.1.1.4) system with the below credentials.

 -  admin

 -  admin.F5demo.com

 #.
 While logged into the BIG-IP01 gui click on the Network menu object, then click on the Interfaces object.
 Note that there are two interfaces labeled 1.1 and 1.2

+   The **Network** menu is where you configure elements for routing and switching.

 #.
 Network interface 1.1 is assigned to the external network while interface 1.2 is assigned to the internal network

 #.
+Now we will create VLANs on these interfaces.

-Click on the VLANs object then click on the **Create** button at the top right and enter the name **external**.
+#.
+From within the **Network** menu click on the VLANs object then click on the **Create**.

+#.
+Enter the name **external**.
 Select interface 1.1, click the Tagging drop down menu and ensure the interface is set to **Untagged** then click on the **Add** button.

+   Note: The BIG-IP will assign VLAN tags automatically starting from 4094 and decreasing if a tag is not provided.

 #.
-Follow the same process for creating a network interface named **internal** while ensuring interface 1.2 is selected as **Untagged**.
+Follow the same process for creating a VLAN named **internal** while ensuring interface 1.2 is selected as **Untagged**.

 #.
 Now we will configure two Self-IP Addresses.

 #.
 From within the **Network** menu click on Self IPs object and click **Create**.

-#.
-Click **Create** .

-   The **Network** menu is where you configure elements for routing and switching.

 #.
 Name the first Self IP object **external_selfip**.